Esri/enterprise-build-sample-js/README.md

 ## Instructions

 1. Fork and then clone the repo.
-2. Unpackage dojo, dgrid, put=selector, xstyle, and ArcGIS JavaScript API zip files.
+2. Unpackage dojo, dijit, dojox, dgrid, put-selector, xstyle, and ArcGIS JavaScript API zip files.
 3. Add and adjust the ANT build file and build profile to your target application
 4. Use ANT to run build.xml from the command line